-CAUTION Use appropriate lifting device or have assistance to share lifting stress.
-If a lifting device is not used, use proper lifting techniques, notably using your legs force.
+▲ CAUTION Use appropriate lifting device or have assistance to share lifting stress.
+If a lifting device is not used, use proper lifting techniques, notably by using your legs to lift instead of your back.
 Do not attempt to lift the rear of vehicle if it is above your limits.